sfsekaran/migrer/README.md

     RAILS_ENV=<environment>

-All the following commands will ask for confirmation before executing.
+NOTE: If the 'paranoid' configuration variable is set to true, or if the commands are run with the PARANOID=true environment variable, all the following commands will ask for confirmation before executing.

 **Run all unprocessed data migrations:**